 False positives are also a common issue with these tests.
 People will receive results that state they produced an immune reaction to nearly every food listed.
 From my experience, this commonly occurs in cases of intestinal permeability (aka Leaky Gut).
 Because the barrier of the digestive lining has been compromised, food particles, bacteria, and other toxins are able to gain access to the bloodstream when they normally shouldn’t be able to.
 When this happens, almost anything you eat can trigger an immune response, but it does not mean that you have a true sensitivity to all those foods.
 Getting results like this is extremely frustrating for patients because instead of helping them narrow down the cause of their symptoms, they are left feeling even more confused and unsure of how to proceed.

 Another issue surrounding tests like this is the misleading concept that you just need to take the test and you’ll magically understand the cause of your symptoms.
 Food sensitivity tests only show if there is an IgG response to a particular food, but they do not address how exactly these reactions are manifesting in the patient’s body and what symptoms they are tied to.
 So if someone with chronic joint pain or bloating does a test like this and 4-5 foods come back flagged, they still do not know which food is the culprit of which symptom or if they are related at all.

-MU: Would a 30-day elimination program like the Whole30 accomplish the same goal—identifying individual food sensitivities—in a more effective (or at least equally effective) way?
-If so, why?
+MU: So you’re saying a 30-day elimination program like the Whole30 could accomplish the same goal—identifying individual food sensitivities—in a more effective (or at least equally effective) way?